ansible/receptor/docs/source/roadmap/receptor_roadmap_index.rst

 Each roadmap is published both as an idea of what is upcoming in ``Receptor``, and as a medium for seeking further feedback from the community.

-Feedback can be submitted on the current roadmap by:
+You can submit feedback on the current roadmap by:
 - Creating issue on github in ansible/receptor

 Go to `Ansible forum <https://forum.ansible.com/>`_ to join the community discussions.